 Major or Minor: Competency Restoration Program (does not involve conducting court-ordered forensic evaluations), Forensic Evaluation Service (working with a licensed psychologist and Certified Forensic Evaluator completing court-ordered forensic evaluations), and Guilty Except for Insanity (GEI) Program.

 Additional experiences include a weekly major and minor individual supervision; weekly training director supervision; weekly two-hour didactic seminar; monthly one-hour Research Committee meeting (interns will develop and conduct a research or program evaluation project across the training year); weekly one-hour group supervision (first three weeks of the month); monthly Intern Group (for general intern support and professional development, fourth week of the month); and a 3-month rotation co-leading group supervision of practicum students.
-Interns will also carry out one case presentation during the training year and will present a two-hour group didactic presentation on a diversity topic of their choosing to the psychology department.
+Interns will also carry out two case presentations during the training year and will present a two-hour group didactic presentation on a diversity topic of their choosing to the psychology department.